-- ✓ I will Ensure that you have rear strobe lights when access and egress of vehicles in live lanes is required - I will Ensure that you use them for any hazardous situation where a vehicle needs to stand out - I will not Allow your rear strobe lights to be obscured by folded back mud flaps etc.
+✓ I will - Ensure that you have rear strobe lights when access and egress of vehicles in live lanes is required obscured by folded back mud flaps etc.

+- I will Ensure that you use them for any hazardous situation where a vehicle needs to stand out - I will not Allow your rear strobe lights to be obscured by folded back mud flaps etc.